dualduelgames/website2/TTRPG-a-Week/week2.md

 ### Avoiding Danger:

-When a character is threatened by danger, they roll 2d6 and add the appropriate stat (Body for physical risks or Mind for mental ones).
+When a character is threatened by danger, they make a Saving Throw.
+Roll 2d6 and add the appropriate stat (Body for physical risks or Mind for mental ones).
 If the total is **10** or higher, they avoid the danger.

 ### Doing Stuff: